Women’s Leadership Team

 In her 30-year career in higher education, Debra Moddelmog has organized new administrative units, such as an interdisciplinary program in Diversity and Identity Studies and has served in several leadership positions, including associate dean of humanities and chair of English at The Ohio State University.
 She has received several awards for her teaching, leadership and diversity-building engagements.
 Dean Moddelmog has also given numerous presentations about a variety of topics - such as teaching, administration, sexuality and gender, diversity and inclusion, and mentoring - and has published five scholarly books and over 25 articles.

-Melanie Duckworth, Ph.D., Associate Dean of Diversity & Inclusion; Associate Professor of Psychology, University of Nevada, Reno
+Melanie Duckworth, Ph.D., Associate Dean, College of Science; Associate Professor of Psychology, University of Nevada, Reno

 Melanie Duckworth is a scholar who teaches and conducts research related to health risk behaviors and traumatic injury.
 She has co-authored a number of peer-reviewed journal publications and has served as lead editor for three internationally disseminated books addressing physical injury, psychological trauma and integrated healthcare for the management of chronic medical conditions.
 She serves as one of the University's thought leaders in relation to issues of diversity, equity and inclusion and is committed to cultural inclusion as a winning strategy for 21st century businesses and educational institutions.